rothos/protocol_1/index.md

 > > It starts by exploring in what way talking about “the end of the path” is coherent (or not).
 Then there are some notes on culture and other topics, and then the instructions and additional information are included after that.
 > >
 > > Do the thing, and good luck.
+>
+> Might replace "do the thing" with "handle all your concerns, bottom up" or [something like that].

+*

+I'll finally add that this document aspires to be more and more radically complete, over time.
+It's already quite comprehensive, along *maybe* all necessary dimensions, but more and more detail and clarity (including cleaner prose and smoother on-ramps) could be added, for a long time.
+Having an extremely experienced teacher readily available will maybe always be a massive accelerant, but my ideal would be to completely obviate the need for a teacher--I'd like future people to be able to completely reconstruct the practice, and succeed at it, even one thousand years from now (2020), even if the living, person-to-person lineage gets broken, i.e. if everyone using this document dies.
+That would be sad and likely people would change a lot over one thousand years (cf. biotech and neurotech), but it's likely this material would still be valuable, indirectly or quite directly, just as it is, right now.

 ## Goal (draft)